What to do in an emergency

-Warnings will be issued when an emergency is likely to impact you.
+When an emergency is likely to impact you, warnings will be issued.

-They provide you with information on what is happening and our best advice on what you should do.
+The warnings will provide you with information about what is happening, and our best advice on what you should do.

-Our aim is to provide you with as much information as we can – to help you make good decisions to protect yourself and your family.
+Our purpose is to provide as much information as we can to help you to make good decisions, protecting yourself and your family.

-The warning level is based on severity, conditions and the likelihood that the emergency could impact on the community, so the first warning issued could be an Emergency Warning – the highest level.
+The warning level is based on severity, conditions and the likelihood that the emergency could impact on the community, so the first warning issued might be an Emergency Warning – the highest level.

 • You are in imminent danger and need to take action immediately.
 You will be impacted.

 • An emergency is developing nearby.
 You need to take action now to protect yourself and others.